Conservation Authorities Act

 The Conservation Authorities Act (Loi sur les offices de protection de la nature) was created by the Ontario Provincial Legislature in 1946 to ensure the conservation, restoration and responsible management of hydrological features through programs that balance human, environmental and economic needs.
 The Act authorizes the formation of Conservation Authorities on a per watershed basis.
+The Act is administered by the Ministry of Natural Resources.

 History

 In 1941, conservationists from across the province met in Guelph to address the extensive damage to southern Ontario's environment.
 Great tracts of land had been ruined through clearing watersheds for farming, over-cutting of the forest and through faulty farming practices.
 The conference, under the leadership of J.D.
 Thomas, chose the Ganaraska watershed, one of the most damaged in the province, as its pilot project.
 Over the next few years, they worked to restore the natural values of the watershed, mostly by planting trees.
 Its restoration marked the beginning of the conservation authorities of Ontario.
 The Conservation Authorities Act was passed in 1946.
 Over the next four decades, the Ganaraska watershed became one of the largest forested areas of southern Ontario with two million trees planted.

 In 2019, the Government of Ontario passed amendments to the act, defining each conservation authority's required functions: